top of page

 Dr. Alan Teo, Physician Investigator

 Alan is a psychiatrist and health services researcher, having completed his education and training at Stanford University, University of California San Francisco, and University of Michigan.
-Since 2013, he has been a Core Investigator in the VA HSR&D Center to Improve Veteran Involvement in Care at the VA Portland Health Care System, and is an Associate Professor at Oregon Health & Science University (OHSU) in the Department of Psychiatry.
+Since 2013, he has been a Core Investigator in the VA HSR&D Center to Improve Veteran Involvement in Care at the VA Portland Health Care System, and is a Professor at Oregon Health & Science University (OHSU) in the Department of Psychiatry.

 His work intersects the fields of health services, behavioral science, and social and cultural psychiatry.
 The overarching theme of his research is how our social connections shape and influence mental health outcomes.
 In this work, he attempts to understand ways to mitigate social isolation and loneliness, and also harness the benefits of social support.
 He has a particular focus on depression and suicide prevention and a strong interest in developing, testing, and evaluating interventions in real-world settings.